CPE Services Logo

 INTRODUCTION:

 The most important point to remember when evaluating any wastewater treatment facility …. whether small, medium or large ….. is that it’s performance is impacted by a combination of factors.
 These factors have been categorized by Bob Hegg in his EPA manual “Retrofitting POTW’s” into the areas of operations, maintenance, design and administration.
-So, when evaluating and looking for opportunities to improve clarifier performance, remember to investigate each of these functional areas for factors that may be limiting its performance.
+So, when evaluating and looking for opportunities to improve clarifier performance, remember to first investigate each of these functional areas for factors that may be limiting its performance.

-1. REMEMBER THAT THE CLARIFIER IS A PART OF A SYSTEM
+I. REMEMBER THAT THE CLARIFIER IS A PART OF A SYSTEM

-3. Raw Sewage Pumping: should always be variable speed.
+C. Raw Sewage Pumping: should always be variable speed.

-4. Cooling systems are major contributors, esp. for paper industry
+D. Cooling systems are major contributors, esp. for paper industry

-1. President, CPE Services, Inc., Enfield, NH
+1. President, Clarifier Performance Evaluations, Inc., Enfield, NH

 (www.clarifiers.com or John.Esler @ Clarifiers.com)

-5. Aeration Units
+F. Aeration Units

-1. Mechanical aerators:
+1. Surface Mechanical aerators:

 • May have an adverse impact on floc formation …. but it can be remedied.